Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Overall Framework

 \section{Overall Framework}

+This paper mainly focuses on semantic communication over two-user broadcast channels.
+The extension to $K$ ($K>2$) users shall be briefly discussed at the end of this section.

-Figure.~\ref{overview} illustrates the overall framework of the DeepSCM scheme over a two-user Gaussian degraded broadcast channel.
+Fig.~\ref{overview} illustrates the overall framework of the DeepSCM scheme over a two-user Gaussian degraded broadcast channel.
 Without loss of generality, we assume that Receiver 2 has a higher channel SNR than Receiver 1.
 There is an observable source $\mathbf{X}$ associated with implicit hierarchical semantic information, namely the coarse-grained semantic information $\mathbf{S}_1$ and the fine-grained semantic information $\mathbf{S}_{2}$.
-Naturally, they form a Markov chain as $\mathbf{S}_1\to\mathbf{S}_{2}\to\mathbf{X}$.
-Following the conventional setup of semantic communications\cite{image1, semantic:image3}, the receiver needs to recover both the semantic information and the observable source, which reflects the practical demands in many real-world scenarios where both humans and machines are involved in the task decision.
+Naturally, they form a Markov chain as

+Following the conventional setup of semantic communications\cite{image1, semantic:image3}, each receiver needs to recover both the semantic information and the observable source, which reflects the practical demands in many real-world scenarios where both humans and machines are involved in decision-making.
 Receiver 1 requires the observable source $\mathbf{X}$ and the coarse-grained semantic information $\mathbf{S}_1$, the recovery of which we respectively denote as $\hat{\mathbf{X}}_1$ and $\hat{\mathbf{S}}_1$.
 Meanwhile, as Receiver 2 has a larger channel capacity, it requires the observable source $\mathbf{X}$ and the fine-grained semantic information $\mathbf{S}_2$, the recovery of which we respectively denote as $\hat{\mathbf{X}}_2$ and $\hat{\mathbf{S}}_2$.